cswartzvi/hamilton/docs/how-tos/cli-reference.md

 # Command line interface

-This page covers the Hamilton CLI.
+This page covers the Apache Hamilton CLI.
 It is built directly from the CLI, but note that the command `hamilton --help` always provide the most accurate documentation.

 ## Installation
-The dependencies for the Hamilton CLI can be installed via
+The dependencies for the Apache Hamilton CLI can be installed via

 ```console
 pip install sf-hamilton[cli]